coffiarts/FoundryVTT-crunch-my-party/README.md

     PartyCruncher.toggleParty(<partyNumber>, false); // false means: useHotPanIfAvailable = false (default is true) PartyCruncher.findParty(<partyNumber>, false); // false means: useHotPanIfAvailable = false (default is true)

-### Notes on using JB2A
+### Notes on using JB2A and Automated Animations
-[Jules&Ben's Animated Assets (JB2A)](https://github.com/Jules-Bens-Aa/JB2A_DnD5e) is used by my mod to play atmospheric animations on crunch and explode.
+Both mods are used together (optionally) by my mod to play atmospheric animations on crunch and explode.

 You may choose to override the default animation with another one of your choice by adjusting the game setting **"Explode animation (optional)"**.
-See [Adjustable module settings (i.e. game settings)](#adjustable-module-settings--ie-game-settings-).
+See [Adjustable module settings](#adjustable-module-settings).

 ## Compatibility and Dependencies
-- Tested with Foundry VTT 10 in world system "dsa5" / "tde5" (The Dark Eye).
+- Tested on Foundry VTT 10.2xx and 11.2xx in world system "dsa5" / "tde5" (The Dark Eye).
 But I consider it system-agnostic.
 - No hard dependencies, but some warmly recommended *optional* 3rd-party modules are listed further above (see there to understand why I recommend them).

 ## Upcoming features